BDC Hamburger Icon

 SMART Method

-Drucker’s SMART Method is a means of checking to make sure an objective is valid.
-Managers carried out this verification by using the SMART acronym to make sure the objective is specific, measurable, achievable, realistic and time-related.
+Drucker’s SMART method is a means of checking to make sure an objective is valid.
+Managers can use the SMART acronym to make sure each objective is specific, measurable, achievable, realistic and time-related.

 Knowledge worker

-“Knowledge worker” is one of the many terms coined by Drucker within his management theories.
-By the measure of today’s society, a knowledge worker is equivalent to the executive of a company.
+“Knowledge worker” is one of the many terms Drucker coined to describe aspects of his management theories.
+By the measure of today’s society, a knowledge worker is equivalent to a company executive.

 Decentralization